 Hedging with gold futures involves using standardized contracts to manage and mitigate the risks associated with price volatility in gold markets.
 Each standard gold futures contract, traded on exchanges, typically represents 100 ounces of gold.
 These contracts specify delivery terms, quantity, and quality, providing a structured approach to risk management.

-Investors can enter a long position in gold futures to protect against falling gold prices, effectively locking in current prices to safeguard their investments or physical holdings.
+Investors can enter a long position in gold futures to protect against falling prices, effectively locking current prices to safeguard their investments or physical holdings.
 The liquidity of gold futures markets ensures easy entry and exit, allowing traders to adjust their hedging strategies based on evolving market conditions and economic indicators.

 This method is a critical tool for managing financial risks.